psyc-201/henderson2025/README.md

 6. PCA visualization
 - Run the cell labeled: `#%% step 5: pca on gist features and scatter plots`
 - This produces a 2-panel PCA visualization saved as: `image_similarity/image_gist_pca.png`

+## Overview of directories
+- `writeup` - contains Quarto markdown file and rendered html report.
+Contains a subdirectory, `figs`, that houses the figures used in the markdown report.
+These are available on [OSF](https://osf.io/4p63n/files/osfstorage)
+- `image_similarity` - contains the main Python script as well as the `gist_matlab` and `features` subdirectories.
+The produced PNGs from this pipeline are available [here](https://osf.io/4p63n/files/osfstorage) under the `image_similarity` directory.
+All intermediate files: e.g., h5py, mat, and CSV files, are also available on this OSF link under the the subdirectories.
+- `stimuli` - contains 'making_new_blobs.m` and output directory for newly generated shape stimuli
+- `post_hoc_power_analysis` - contains Python script to run simple post-hoc power analysis on the Task x Interaction effect of interest
+- `original_paper` - contains PDF copy of the Henderson et al. (2025) paper
+- `in_class_plotting_exercise` - contains Quarto markdown file to plot the reproduced Figure 2A-2C (decoding accuracy plots) in R
+- `image_similarity` - contains `features` and `gist` subdirectories which contain Gist and SimCLR implementation files.
+Also contains `image_similarity.py`
+- `decoding_reproducibility` - contains `reproducing_decoding_anova_result.py`
+-